nishabharti07/library/README.md

+# library
-# libraryThis project is a Library Management System API built using Node.js and Express.
+This project is a Library Management System API built using Node.js and Express.
 It allows users to perform CRUD operations (Create, Read, Update, Delete) on books using RESTful principles.

 🔹 Features